AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/03_DeclsAndTypes/req.rst

-SC expectations for ARM chap.
+SC requirements for ARM chap.
 3 : Declarations and Types
 ========================================================

-.. rubric:: Requirement(s)
+.. rubric:: Requirement

 Declarations that were never elaborated as part of the program execution shall be reported as uncovered.

 .. rubric:: Testing Strategy

 Test programs are provided for all the ARM chapter 3 elements that are relevant to structural coverage analysis: